-Reservoir Bar - This Ybor City dive is conveniently located just a stone's throw from Centro Ybor and clubs likr Czar, The Ritz, Tabu, and many more.
+Reservoir Bar - This Ybor City dive is conveniently located just a stone's throw from Centro Ybor and clubs like The Ritz, Club Prana, and many more.
 Stop in and grab a cheap drink before a concert at the Ritz or a nightcap after spending way too much money at the club.

 Press Box Sports Emporium - It doesn't get much better than watching a high-intensity sports game in a neighborhood bar packed with all the fans.
 The Press Box has been this place in Tampa for over 20 years.
 Stop in, enjoy a variety bar fare and drinks, then cheer on the home team.